XuewenWangUGA/StrPhaser/README.md

 The tool is under the Lesser General Public License v2.1.
 Free to distribute and improve.
 Free for all academic and educational purposes.
 A license is needed to be obtained from us for any industrial and any other purposes.
 Please contact us.

 ## Usage:
-Open a terminal window and type the following command: the -Xmx4G is for the allowed maximum memory to use, and can be ignored or changed to any memory you needed, e.g., 2G: -Xmx2G
+Open a terminal window and type the following command:

 `java -jar StrPhaser.jar [options]  >out.tsv`

-or if want to control the maxi allowed computing memory, add -Xmx option:e.g. -Xmx4G for allowing maxi 4 G memory to use for this APP.
+or if want to control the maxi allowed computing memory, add -Xmx option:e.g., the -Xmx4G is for the allowed maximum 4G memory to use,  or changed to any memory you needed, e.g., 2G: -Xmx2G

 `java -jar -Xmx4G StrPhaser.jar [options]  >out.tsv`